tenebrousedge/shell_guide/shell_guide.md

 ## Starting Out With the Shell

 ![Bash command prompt][prompt1]

 Welcome to the command line.
 The shell, like git, is a tool that developers love to hate.
 They both have complicated syntax and a tendency to punish errant keystrokes.
 However, they're useful enough that we put up with the rough edges, and the larger the codebase you're working with, the more important they become.
-It becomes clear pretty quickly that things like mkdir and touch are much faster than trying to create file and directory structures, but the rest of the shell doesn't exactly go out of its way to teach you what you can do with it, and the Advanced Bash Scripting Guide is not exactly light reading.
-This is also not light reading but should provide a practical introduction to most concepts and some example usage.
+It becomes clear pretty quickly that things like mkdir and touch are much faster than trying to create file and directory structures, but the rest of the shell doesn't exactly go out of its way to teach you what you can do with it, and the [Advanced Bash Scripting Guide][absg] is not exactly light reading.
+This is also not light reading but should provide a practical introduction to most concepts and some example usage, specifically for someone who wants to be a developer and not a script writer.

-Learning the shell has been a ten-year process for me, and I still do not consider myself truly expert.
-Here's hoping I can save some time for other people.
+Learning the shell has been a ten-year process for me, and I'm not really an expert.
+This guide is the stuff I've learned and found useful.
+It's definitely not all there is to know about this stuff.

 ### What is a shell?

 The shell is the thing that executes commands and spits text back at you.
 You generally use this through a terminal program like OSX's Terminal.app.
-In more general terms, the shell is an interpreter, which means that it's actually a complete programming language of its own.
+On Windows you might use cygwin or the new Ubuntu substystem.
+In more general terms, the shell is an command interpreter, which means that it's actually a complete programming language of its own.
 You'll also see the acronym "CLI" thrown around, that stands for "command line interface" as opposed to a "GUI" or "graphical user interface".
 Either way it's a way to talk to the computer in a fairly direct manner.

 That is a warning, by the way.
 The problem with programming is that the computer always does exactly what you tell it to.
 There is a mistake you can make which is worth explaining before we even get past the introduction.
 So you want to remove all the files and folders in some directory, and what you intended to type was this:
 ```shell